-Canstar Blue’s frozen pizza review sees ALDI Casa Barelli, Dr. Oetker Ristorante, Dr. Oetker Papa Giuseppi’s, Coles, McCain and Woolworths compared on their taste & quality of ingredients, ease of preparing, variety, value for money and overall satisfaction.
+Canstar Blue’s frozen pizza review has compared ALDI Casa Barelli, Dr. Oetker Ristorante, McCain, Woolworths and Coles on taste and quality of ingredients, variety of flavours, ease of preparing, value for money and overall satisfaction.

 Frozen pizza is often an underrated addition to the shopping list, with the tasty option a handy meal for households that are rushed off their feet, or those who aren’t confident in their culinary abilities.
 With the versatility to feed a small army, frozen pizzas are also generally cheaper than most takeaway pizzas, making them easier on the budget as well.
 Luckily, when it comes to choosing the pizza to stock up on, consumers aren’t short of options and flavours.
 But where can you find the best quality and value?
 That’s where Canstar Blue can help.

-For our latest ratings, we surveyed nearly 600 Aussies for feedback on the frozen pizza(s) they bought and ate within the last six months.
+For our latest ratings, we surveyed more than 460 Aussies for feedback on the frozen pizza(s) they’ve bought and eaten within the last six months.
 Respondents rated brands on taste and quality of ingredients, ease of preparing, variety of meals available, value for money and overall satisfaction.
 Those that received at least 30 responses are featured in our ratings.

-Our latest survey found ALDI’s Casa Barelli is the frozen pizza Aussies ‘knead’ to satisfy their cravings, rating it five stars for variety, value for money and overall satisfaction.
+Our latest survey found ALDI’s Casa Barelli is still the frozen pizza Aussies ‘knead’ to satisfy their cravings, after rating five stars for overall satisfaction and all other categories!

-Here are the best brands of frozen pizza in Australia, as rated by consumers in Canstar Blue’s 2021 review:
+Here are the best brands of frozen pizza in Australia, as rated by consumers in Canstar Blue’s latest review:

-Want the “real Italian pizzeria taste at home”?
+Want the ‘real Italian pizzeria taste at home’?
 You might want to try heading to your local supermarket before booking a ticket to Rome because Dr. Oetker Ristorante claims to have a frozen pizza range that’s just as good.
-Dr. Oetker Ristorante offers a variety of tasty flavours such as Ristorante Funghi, Ristorante Gluten-Free Mozzarella, Ristorante Hawaii, Ristorante Pepperoni, Ristorante Quattro Formaggi and who could forget Ristorante Spinaci?
+Dr. Oetker Ristorante offers a variety of tasty flavours such as pepperoni, gluten-free mozzarella, mushroom and quattro formaggi (four cheeses).

 As with most grocery lines, Woolworths offers Aussies its own range of frozen pizzas.
-The brand offers flavours including Hawaiian and BBQ Meatlovers, with the size of each pizza being 500g.
-A Woolworths pizza will set you back just more than $3 at the checkout, which makes the supermarket among one of the most affordable options.
+The brand offers flavours including Hawaiian and BBQ meat lovers, with the size of each pizza being 500g.
+A Woolworths pizza will set you back about $3 at the checkout, which makes the supermarket one of the most affordable options.

 The brands mentioned above aren’t the only options worth picking up.
 After all, the list of delicious frozen pizzas available in supermarkets is as long as, well; a piece of stringy cheese ─ never-ending!
 Here are a few to check out:

 Besides flavour and crust base options, nutritional information is perhaps one of the most important things to consider.
 It’s important to know what’s going into your body, especially if you’re prone to food sensitives like with gluten or eggs.
-Although, only a handful of consumers (13%) look at the ingredients list on the packaging of their pizza.
 As a general rule, avoid pizzas that contain hydrogenated oils and if you want to save some calories, opt for thin-crust bases instead of the thick-crust style.

 While frozen pizza may not be the first thing you think of when you do the grocery shopping, there’s no doubt it can be a lifesaver when it comes to getting dinner on the table in a hurry.
 There’s certainly a convenience factor when it comes to frozen pizza.
 But which brand and flavour you end up putting in your shopping trolley will come down to your personal preference, as some prefer the cheap and cheerful pizza and garlic bread combo from the supermarket chains, while others may prefer a bit more substance to their pizzas, and are happy to fork out a bit of extra cash for a larger meal.